 A roundabout with crossings will replace the current intersection to slow down traffic and improve safety around the intersection.
 Traffic modelling showed that a signalised intersection would cause major congestion on Ngatai Road during peak hours.
 A roundabout was chosen as the best option to enhance safety while maintaining smooth traffic flow.

-Work on the Ngatai/Bureta Road intersection safety improvements is planned to start the week beginning Monday, April 20 and is expected to take four months to complete, weather permitting.
+Work on the Ngatai/Bureta Road intersection safety improvements started the week beginning Monday, April 20 and is expected to take four months to complete, weather permitting.

 - A roundabout with new footpaths will replace the current intersection.